Villone96/MCMC/README.md

 # MCMC
-Implementation of MCMC sampling for bayesian network; only one constraint: the variable could be boolean or with 3 values.
-I used a pgmpy library for describe bayesian network.
+Implementation of MCMC sampling for bayesian network; only one constraint: the variables could be boolean or with 3 values.
+I used pgmpy library for describe bayesian network.